carlsmith/coffeeshop/scripts/main.coffee.md

         peg.low """
             # GitHub Auth
-            To publish or push to gists from cosh, you'll need to provide your GitHub username and password.
+            To publish or push to gists from cosh, you will need to provide your GitHub username and password.

             ## Authorise This Browser